Below are my preliminary thoughts on why Islam’s tolerance for slavery is not necessary unethical.

 Albert of Aachen, a chronicler of the First Crusade era, explicitly claims that the Arab soldiers capture and enslave virgins.
 (According to him, the Christians just kill everyone.)

 Muslims, being more civilized, did not kill people needlessly, and especially not women and children.
 The killing of women and children in war is strictly prohibited by Islamic law.

 New populations of slaves acquired during war would be mostly women and children (because the men were mostly dead, since the wars in those times were often “total wars”, where all the males fought).
 If this population of mostly women and children had been abandoned, it could have starved, since it had no men to take care of providing for it, and to avoid starving, the women may have resorted to prostitution, as Venezuelan women do today.

 The Prophet ﷺ couldn’t have asked the Muslims to take care of these women and children without getting anything in return.
 Food, clothing and houses did not magically fall from the sky; it required much labor to provide these.
 Politically it could have been highly damaging to his cause to force the men to become practically slaves of the interests of this defeated population, building them new neighborhoods of homes in their towns and feeding and clothing them without getting anything in return.
 Doing this would have also led to a great increase in prostitution and theft, because this new population of women and children would have had no major alternative ways for advancing in life.
 This is what happened in New York City in the 1850’s when a great number of unmarried Irish women and children were dumped into the city, escaping famine in Ireland.
-Their neighborhoods would have turned into ghettos full of crime, as happens to all jobless and idle populations, and the meme that Irish Americans are dirty criminals lasted for over a century afterwards.
+Their neighborhoods turned into ghettos full of crime, as happens to all jobless and idle populations, and the meme that Irish Americans are dirty criminals lasted for over a century afterwards.